openstreams/wflow/doc/wflow_adapt.rst

 performed:

 -  The runinfo.xml file should be specified in the [run]section of the ini file

--  The use of netcdf input and output shouls be switched on
+-  The use of netcdf input and output should be switched on
 -  The postadapter (wflow\_adapt.py) needs to be run after the wflow run